Quantum fate of timelike naked singularity with scalar hair: Covariant Loop Quantum Gravity

-Evidently, the tidal force grows unbounded when approaching the singularity eventhough the radial geodesic observer is not accelerated with respect to asymptotic observer.
-As a measure of acceleration we will use the invariant norm of (\ref{geodesic-deviation}) with respect to unit of separation
+Evidently, the tidal force grows unbounded when approaching the singularity even though the radial geodesic observer is not accelerated with respect to the asymptotic observer (see the end of \ref{section-geodesic}).
+As a measure of the acceleration, we will use the invariant norm of (\ref{geodesic-deviation}) with respect to a unit separation

-According to \cite{RovelliVidotto} the acceleration is bounded by a maximum value $a_{max}\sim \sqrt{\frac{1}{8\pi G \hslash}}$ (in nongeometric units).
-This result is moreover derived in covariant theory unlike previous upper bounds in acceleration \cite{Smolin}.
-Inspecting (\ref{acceleration}) one immediately sees that the upper bound on acceleration means that the divergent factor ${(r^{2}-\chi_{0}^{2})}^{-1}$ appearing in curvature scalars (\ref{RicciScalar}) is bounded and therefore the singularity is resolved on the level of Covariant Loop Quantum Gravity.
-Accordingly the tidal forces are bounded and an object can in principle survive the fall into the singularity.
+According to \cite{Rovelli:2013osa}, the acceleration is bounded by a maximum value $a_{max}\sim \sqrt{\frac{1}{8\pi G \hslash}}$ (in nongeometric units).
+This result is moreover derived in a fully covariant theory unlike previous upper bounds to the acceleration \cite{Magueijo:2001cr}.
+Inspecting (\ref{acceleration}), one immediately sees that the upper bound to the acceleration means that the divergent factor ${(r^{2}-\chi_{0}^{2})}^{-1}$ appearing in the curvature scalars (\ref{RicciScalar}) is also bounded and therefore the singularity (as a place of diverging curvature) is resolved at the level of CLQG.
+The question of geodesic completeness is more subtle since we do not have access to reconstructed spacetime geometry in this quantization approach.
+However, since all the relevant operators have bounded spectrum it points to an effective classical geometry which should be geodesically complete.
+Additionally, the tidal forces are bounded and an object can in principle survive the fall into the singularity (or to the region where the curvature singularity appears classically).
 However, the bound is extremely large so it is hard to imagine any realistic object that would not be crushed.